cchalmers/diagrams/README.md

   - Limit diagrams back to double again?
 The geometry library would still allow any number type for better precision etc. but I can't think of any reason to anything but double for a diagram.
+I've already limited a bunch of things to double (`ToTexture`, `Backend`) and it makes things much easier.

 [`dual-tree`](https://github.com/diagrams/dual-tree)